cmoesgaard/curl/docs/URL-SYNTAX.md

 ## "RFC3986 plus"

-curl recognizes a URL syntax that we call "RFC 3986 plus".
-It is grounded on the well established RFC 3986 to make sure previously written command lines and curl using scripts will remain working.
+carl recognizes a URL syntax that we call "RFC 3986 plus".
+It is grounded on the well established RFC 3986 to make sure previously written command lines and carl using scripts will remain working.

-curl's URL parser allows a few deviations from the spec in order to inter-operate better with URLs that appear in the wild.
+carl's URL parser allows a few deviations from the spec in order to inter-operate better with URLs that appear in the wild.

 ### spaces

 In particular `Location:` headers that indicate to the client where a resource has been redirected to, sometimes contain spaces.
-This is a violation of RFC 3986 but is fine in the WHATWG spec. curl handles these by re-encoding them to `%20`.
+This is a violation of RFC 3986 but is fine in the WHATWG spec. carl handles these by re-encoding them to `%20`.

 ### non-ASCII

-Byte values in a provided URL that are outside of the printable ASCII range are percent-encoded by curl.
+Byte values in a provided URL that are outside of the printable ASCII range are percent-encoded by carl.

 ### multiple slashes

 An absolute URL always starts with a "scheme" followed by a colon.
-For all the schemes curl supports, the colon must be followed by two slashes according to RFC 3986 but not according to the WHATWG spec - which allows one to infinity amount.
+For all the schemes carl supports, the colon must be followed by two slashes according to RFC 3986 but not according to the WHATWG spec - which allows one to infinity amount.

-curl allows one, two or three slashes after the colon to still be considered a valid URL.
+carl allows one, two or three slashes after the colon to still be considered a valid URL.

 ### "scheme-less"

-curl supports "URLs" that do not start with a scheme.
+carl supports "URLs" that do not start with a scheme.
 This is not supported by any of the specifications.
-This is a shortcut to entering URLs that was supported by browsers early on and has been mimicked by curl.
+This is a shortcut to entering URLs that was supported by browsers early on and has been mimicked by carl.

-Based on what the host name starts with, curl will "guess" what protocol to
+Based on what the host name starts with, carl will "guess" what protocol to
 use:

  - `ftp.` means FTP